OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Logic preventing the trunk of a car from opening while the car is moving, even if the driver seems to request it
   - Requesting user confirmation before sending a large number of emails as instructed by a model
-  - A special form of guardrails is censoring unwanted output of GenAI models (e.g. violent, unethical) ([OWASP for LLM 03](https://llmtop10.com/llm03/))

-  Links to standards:
+  - A special form of guardrails is censoring unwanted output of GenAI models (e.g. violent, unethical) Links to standards:

   - ISO/IEC 42001 B.9.3 defines controls for human oversight and decisions regarding autonomy.
 Gap: covers this control partly (human oversight only, not business logic)